kawsark/terraform-gcp-compute-instance/examples/vault-ubuntu-server-ha/README.md

 ### (Optional) ACL steps
 This repo includes 3 scripts to enable Consul ACL tokens with a default deny policy.
 The manual steps to run them are shown below.
 These can potentially be automated via Configuration management.

-- Run the [0_acl_bootstrap.sh](scripts/0_acl_bootstrap.sh) script on the consul-0 node.
+1. Run the [0_acl_bootstrap.sh](scripts/0_acl_bootstrap.sh) script on the consul-0 node.
 Example commands are below.
 This will bootstrap the ACL system, create 3 policies, and provide the bootstrap ACL token.
+Note: the `/opt/consul/consul.txt` file will contain the ACL bootstrap token.
 ```
 gcloud compute --project "<project-name>" ssh --zone "us-east1-b" "consul-0"
 ./0_acl_bootstrap.sh
 ```

-- Run the [1_acl_consul.sh](scripts/1_acl_consul.sh) script on the remaining Consul server nodes.
+2. Run the [1_acl_consul.sh](scripts/1_acl_consul.sh) script on the remaining Consul server nodes.
 Please export the bootstrap token prior to running the script.
 Example commands are below.
 ```
 # consul-1 server
 gcloud compute --project "<project-name>" ssh --zone "us-east1-c" "consul-1"